vuldin/redpanda-day2-ops-course1/2-rolling-upgrade/intro.md

 - know how the rolling upgrade may impact your cluster
 - differentiate between various potential cluster affects; several can be ignored, some would mean waiting to continue, and a few mean to revert the process

 Right now a 3-broker Redpanda cluster is being deployed, along with Prometheus and Grafana for viewing metrics.
-Click next once you see that this process has completed (and you see a ready prompt).
+Click `Start` once you see that this process has completed (and you see a ready prompt).